Ron Lyle: Retirement

-Lyle ran the boxing gym Denver Red Shield in Denver, Colorado.
+Lyle ran the boxing gym Denver Red Shield in Denver.
 He was the former trainer of light welterweight contender Victor Ortíz, who fought out of Denver during some of his amateur career.

-In 1992 Lyle trained a young promising talent from Las Vegas, Arash Hashemi, and under his mentorship Hashemi won two Golden Gloves championships.
+In 1992, Lyle trained a young promising talent from Las Vegas, Arash Hashemi, and under his mentorship Hashemi won two Golden Gloves championships.

-Death

-Lyle died at the age of 70, on Saturday November 26, 2011 from complications from a sudden stomach ailment.
+Lyle was working as a security guard in Las Vegas in 2002.

-Lyle in the media and popular culture
+In the media and popular culture

-A biography titled Off the Ropes: the Ron Lyle Story was written by Candace Toft and released in the United Kingdom by Scratching Shed Publishing in May 2010.
+A biography, Off the Ropes: the Ron Lyle Story, was written by Candace Toft and released in the UK by Scratching Shed Publishing in May 2010.
 It was republished in the United States by Hamilcar Publications in October 2018.

 Ron Lyle appeared in the film Facing Ali, a 2009 documentary, where he discusses his life and career.
 About his fight against Ali, when referee Fredy Nunez stopped the fight, he said "I couldn't believe it, you know.
 I'm ahead on all scorecards. [...]
 Am I bitter?
 Forget about it.
 I never took it personal.
 If there don't be no Ali, you think you'd be sitting here talking to Ron Lyle?
 About what?"

-During this documentary he revealed that, during his stint in prison, where he received one meal a day consisting of a bowl of spinach, he passed time by doing up to 1,000 push-ups in an hour each day.
+During this documentary he claimed that during his stint in prison, where he received one meal a day consisting of a bowl of spinach, he performed up to 1,000 push-ups in an hour each day.

+Personal life and death

+Lyle was charged with first-degree homicide at age 36 after he shot and killed a man on New Year's Eve 1977 in his home in Lakewood, Colorado near Denver, who had spent time with him in the Colorado State Penitentiary.
+On December 16, 1978, Lyle was acquitted.
+His attorney Walter Gerash said Lyle shot Clark in self-defense.

+Lyle died at age 70 on November 26, 2011, from complications from a sudden stomach ailment.